kolaente/docker-db-backup/README.md

 ### `BACKUP_MAX`

 How many backups to keep.
-If more backups are stored in the backup folder, the oldest one will be removed until there are only as many as this config variabls.
+If more backups are stored in the backup folder, the oldest one will be removed until there are only as many as this config variable.

 Default: `24`